cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 * Create a `.env` file by running `./mksite.bash`.
 * Customize the settings in `.env` to your liking.
    DO NOT surround values with double quotes.
-   Set FINGERPRINT to the fingerprint of the site admin's PGP key.
+   Set EMAIL and FINGERPRINT to the contact email and associated PGP fingerprint of the site admin.
-   (Optional) If you're using DNS & TLS, make sure FQDN and EMAIL are correct;
-   they're used for Let's Encrypt.
+   Set FQDN and (optionally) ALIAS_FQDNS to the primary (and other) DNS name(s) of your server.
 * Generate hockeypuck and nginx configuration from your site settings with `./mkconfig.bash`.
 * Build hockeypuck by incanting `docker-compose build`.